piky/templator/README.md

 - if `application_prototype` is defined, then application is not filled with `_group` value.
 This enforces 'Single application guideline'
 - discard preprocessing steps are magically stripped for templates versions < 4.2
 - discard preprocessing steps are magically added for inventory like metrics  and healthchecks
-- Generator automatically resets 'trends' to 0 for items with value maps.
+- Generator automatically resets 'trends' to 0 for non-numeric items (TEXT, LOG...)
 - use `TEMPLATE_NAME:METRIC` instead of real trigger keys in expressions/recovery_expressions use `__metric_id__` to replace other metrics used in trigger expressions.
 - If trigger uses multiple metrics, you only need to define this trigger inside first metric
 - Value maps validation - if value map is used in the metric but value map itself cannot be found - validation error is thrown.